WolfThatMoos/PTCGPExtras/README.md

 Currently this will only support the Palkia pack. <br><br>

 > [!NOTE]
-> I'm nearly 100% finished with the Palkia pack, and will be starting Dialga soon.
+> I'm close to being finished with the Palkia pack, and will be starting Dialga soon.
 > Future releases will definitely include all packs.
 > However, the needle creation process is very specific to a tool I've created specially for it, which requires it be ran and used in such a way to completely remove user error.
 > Unfortunately, this means I have to manually create the needles for each card and name them myself, to ensure the accuracy I want to present to the community.

-### Current state of Palkia Pack | 92.54% Complete |
+### Current state of Palkia Pack | 92.69% Complete |
 <details open>

 <summary>Missing Cards List</summary>